Updated: Dec 15, 2020

 Typically people just focus on one category (e.g., “Work”), therefore missing out on other important aspects of life.
+Eventually, they become stressed and sick as the body and mind are being neglected.
+They are "feeling alone" as it seems that there is not sufficient time to cultivate their relationships with family members or friends.
 Eventually becoming stressed and sick, as body and mind are being neglected, and “feeling alone” as it seems there is not sufficient time to cultivate your relationships with family members or friends.

 Or, people are going into the other extreme, and spread themselves thin by trying to balance too many things at once, possibly becoming stressed while doing that.

 There is no perfect balance all the time!